Planning interventions in a controlled pandemic: the COVID-19 case: Epidemic control

-The vaccination window for each class is computed based on the class priority.
 We consider the Most Vulnerable First (MVF) and the Most Social First (MSF) policies: \begin{vpolicy1}[Most Vulnerable First] The MVF policy aims to protect the most clinically vulnerable people, with the goal of minimizing the number of deaths.
-Classes with a higher value of $p$ are prioritized.
-For the same $p$, classes with higher $r$ are vaccinated first. \end{vpolicy1} \begin{vpolicy2}[Most Social First] The MSF policy gives priority to individuals with higher contact rate, and can be more effective in containing the force of infection.
+It prioritizes classes with a higher value of $p$.
+For the same $p$, classes with higher $r$ are vaccinated first. \end{vpolicy1} \begin{vpolicy2}[Most Social First] The MSF policy prioritizes people with a high contact rate, aiming to minimize the force of infection.
 Classes with a higher value of $r$ are prioritized.
-For the same $r$, classes with higher $p$ are vaccinated first. \end{vpolicy2}
+For the same $r$, classes with higher $p$ are vaccinated first. \end{vpolicy2} The MSF policy is similar in spirit to the degree-based vaccination policy in contact networks \cite{9716860}, which targets the high-degree nodes first before moving on to lower-degree nodes.
+The interval $\Delta$ is another design parameter: prolonging the interval between doses, say from 3 to 12 weeks, might be a sensible choice under limited vaccine supplies, de facto minimizing hospitalization and deaths, especially when the efficacy of the first dose is sufficiently high.